grosa1/grosa1.github.io/_posts/2025-07-06-exploring-ai-agents.md

 Simply, the RAG approach is composed of a source knowledge base, which can be a set of documents, a database, or an API, and a Large Language Model (LLM) that is used to generate the responses based on the retrieved information.
 The key idea behind RAG is to leverage the in-context learning capabilities of LLMs to generate responses requiring information that is not present in the training knowledge of the model.
-This also provides a source reference of the information used to generate the response, which can lead to a more accurate and reliable answer that can be validated by the user.

 The RAG approach is particularly useful in scenarios where the information is constantly changing or evolving, such as in the case of scientific papers, news articles, or technical documentation.
 By using RAG, it is possible to create AI agents that have up-to-date information based on the latest data available in the source knowledge base, without the need to retrain the model.